KomputeProject/kompute/docs/overview/async-parallel.rst

 Async and Parallel Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _advanced-examples::advanced-examples.rst

-We have added a set of examples for asynchronous and parallel processing examples in the `Advanced Examples documentation page <advanced-examples.rst>`_
+We have added a set of examples for asynchronous and parallel processing examples in the `Advanced Examples documentation page :ref:_advanced-examples`